Blog

 cpu: "500m"

 This configuration requires understanding API versions, label selectors, resource specifications, and the relationship between Deployments, ReplicaSets, and Pods.
-Missing or mismatched labels cause silent failures where Deployments create Pods that Services cannot discover.
+Missing labels cause silent failures where Deployments create Pods that Services cannot discover.

-Resource requests and limits require careful tuning.
+Resource requests and limits require exact tuning.
 Requests determine scheduling decisions, while limits trigger throttling or termination when exceeded.
-Setting these values incorrectly leads to either wasted cluster capacity or application instability under load.
+Setting these values incorrectly leads to wasted cluster capacity or application instability.

 A second YAML file exposes the Deployment to network traffic.
 Kubernetes offers three Service types, each with different networking implications.